Eastern ARC: Networks and funding

-Second Iternation: 2020-25
+Second Iternation: 2020-onwards

 In 2019 Phil Ward was appointed as the consortium's first director.
 He developed a strategy for 2020-25 that continued to focus on developing interdisciplinary collaborations, but moved away from the three pillars of the first iteration, focusing instead on four themes that were identified as collective strengths of the three universities through mapping field-weighted citation impact, REF2014 outcomes, grant capture and a number of other qualitative data.
+At the centre of the strategy were three objectives: